-Known as "Glitter Gulch" or "Old Vegas" -- where the city first started to develop its hotel-casinos back in 1906 -- Downtown Vegas consists of about 15 smaller-scale hotels and casinos on the westernmost four blocks (about a half mile) of Freemont Street, an area closed to vehicular traffic and lined with mobile stands selling T-shirts, caricatures, jewelry, and other touristy gewgaws.
+Known as "Glitter Gulch" or "Old Vegas" -- where the city first started to develop its hotel-casinos back in 1906 -- Downtown Vegas consists of about 15 smaller-scale hotels and casinos on the westernmost four blocks (about a half mile) of Fremont Street, an area closed to vehicular traffic and lined with mobile stands selling T-shirts, caricatures, jewelry, and other touristy gewgaws.

 Though typically cheaper, the hotel-casinos here -- save the famed Golden Nugget -- are a bit less wild and exciting than the dazzling stretch of newer giants along the Strip (two-and-a-half miles south of Downtown).
 The area is quieter, the average visitor tends to be closer to retiree-age than clubber-age, and the main draws tend to be low-minimum tables, nickel slots, and cheap eats like Golden Gate's 99-cent shrimp cocktail.

 But there is a kitschy charm to these brightly lit streets -- a slice of the Las Vegas of yesteryear.
-You can spot the neon cowboy, "Fremont Street Experience.," waving howdy from over a gift shop.
-And anyone visiting Vegas shouldn't miss Downtown's nightly music, light, and video show cast over the evening skyline, the
+You can spot the neon cowboy, "Vegas Vic," waving howdy from over a gift shop.
+And anyone visiting Vegas shouldn't miss Downtown's nightly music, light, and video show cast over the evening skyline, the Fremont Street Experience.

 The Golden Nugget, Downtown's crown jewel since 1946, is one of the only Fremont Street hotels that at least comes close to rivaling its counterparts on the Strip with its attractions and amenities.
 Its pool, for example, boasts a three-story waterslide that runs through a shark tank.